zazuko/knowledge-graph-forum/.github/ISSUE_TEMPLATE/knowledge-graph-unconfernce.md

 # What would you like to know from other participants, what feedback are you looking for

 # What is your background (name, affiliation, etc)

+# Would you be open to have the session filmed & published later?
+(Might or might not happen, does not influence if your session is selected or not)